 4. Don’t Waste Your Time With Multiple Agents

 All life insurance rates are regulated by law in every state of the US.
 If there is one concept you need to understand, insurance brokers and agents cannot discount rates.
 Your state’s Department of Insurance regulates life insurance prices if an agent shows you rates from Prudential or American General, for example.

 Modern telephone applications are all we recommend now.
-The paper and online applications are basically obsolete if you are looking to save time and apply in the most efficient way possible.
-If you remember in the past, the paper application contained about 20 pages, and having a case of writer’s cramp was a sure thing when you were done.
+The paper and online applications are obsolete if you want to save time and apply in the most efficient way possible.
+If you remember, in the past, the paper application contained about 20 pages, and having a case of writer’s cramp was a sure thing when you were done.

-The online application was much better but many people would get confused completing them if they did not have sufficient computer experience.
-You would also have to have a fast internet connection to perform the online application properly.
+The online application was much better, but many people would get confused completing them if they did not have sufficient computer experience.
+You would also have a fast internet connection to perform the online application properly.

-The telephone applications will allow you to sit back and listen to a very friendly young lady ask you the questions and you answer them.
+The telephone applications will allow you to sit back and listen to a very friendly young lady ask you questions, and you answer them.
 Nothing could ever be easier when it comes to applying for life insurance.